carlopires/oracle-oci-helper/README.md

 PHP helper classes for Oracle OCI connections

-This script provides the OracleConnection class, which aims to help run SQL queries and manipulates Oracle tables as PHP objects.
+This script provides the OracleConnection class, which aims to help run SQL queries and manipulate Oracle tables as PHP objects.

 Example:

+    <?php
     require "oracle-oci-helper.php";

     $oracle_config = array(